Planning in advance is key to a successful gourmet dinner club group.

 You can invite people who have never met before, but your guests should be compatible.
 You want a cohesive, committed group.
 Your club members may not see one another outside of dinner club, yet by coming together every other week – or once a month if that suits better – they will find themselves forming a bond, and will always have something to say to “catch up” from the last dinner club event.
 If you plan to serve alcohol (I can’t picture a dinner party without wine), be sure everyone is comfortable with imbibing and ask each couple to bring a bottle of wine to each event.
 This helps everyone to learn more about wine, plus it’s easier on the budget.

 Explain that the idea of a gourmet dinner club is to try new recipes – something outside of the normal, everyday family dinner.
-Invest in a good set of white dishes that can be mixed with a variety of placemats and napkins depending on the season and the party theme.
+Invest in a good set of white or neutral-colored dishes that can be mixed with a variety of placemats and napkins depending on the season and the party theme.
 Don’t serve home-style; instead, fill the plates in the kitchen and add garnish to make a beautiful presentation.
 Bring the plates from the kitchen and set them in front of your guests once they are seated around the dining room table.
 Don’t spend money on disposable decorations, but make wise purchases on quality table coverings that are timeless and can be used for many years.
 Prepare centerpieces for a gorgeous table and organize a playlist of background music.

 Don’t plan every minute of your party, but do plan your menu, theme, decorations and what you’ll wear in advance.
 Do your shopping well ahead of time (the morning of your party is too late), and if you can prepare any part of the menu in advance, by all means do so.
 Write down a timetable for each part of the event, including when every item on the menu goes in and comes out of the oven, when to pour water in the glasses, and when to turn the coffee maker on.